ShubhamBhosale0264/VSPLAssignment/Vedanshi_UI_Assignment/Documentation.md

 Tips for a Professional Setup:
 Ensure your Git and VS Code are up to date.
 Familiarize yourself with the Live Server extension's features.
-Keep your repository updated by pulling the latest changes from the main branch.
 By following these steps, you should be able to set up and run the project smoothly